 Similar to what we can do with Google, Content with a strong local focus will rank high on Bing.
 You can make good use of Bing Places as part of your SEO strategy to help rank your sites.

 It comes down to a matter of available time and skill.
-There’s huge benefits to working with Bing but can you afford to detract from your Google efforts?
+There are huge benefits to working with Bing but can you afford to detract from your Google efforts?

 We believe it’s worth doing.
 It will however come down to the details of your business such as the number of technically capable staff or SEOs and your budget.
 You might also find yourself working with clients who are more agreeable to using a new search engine for their SEO versus those who think Google is the only way.